aurule/npc/README.md

 These are the directories that are appended, in order:

 1. Type path, like `Humans/`
-2. First listed group name, if given (like `Police/`)
+2. If the [@foreign](https://github.com/aurule/npc/wiki/Character-Sheet-Format#foreign-location) or @wanderer tag is present, `Foreign/`
-    * Other group names are also tried, in order.
+3. First listed group name, if given (like `Police/`)
-3. If the [@foreign](https://github.com/aurule/npc/wiki/Character-Sheet-Format#foreign-location) or @wanderer tag is present, `Foreign/`
+    * Other group names are also tried in order.

 Here are some examples: